 Well, there is a lot to say about the backstroke kick, but the basic principle applies.

-Be sure to practice quite a bit of dolphin kicking on your back off the walls (best dolphin kick exercise there is).
+Be sure to practice quite a bit of dolphin kicking on your back off the walls (it's the best dolphin kick exercise there is).

 Keep your hips up during backstroke